 Mom is 88-years-old now and lives in a memory care facility.
 Her sweet tooth is going just as strong as she still is.
 The problem is she will sometimes eat one candy bar after another, to the point that she’s not hungry for a regular meal.
 One day a caregiver mentioned that my mother seemed a bit lightheaded that morning and she noticed a pile of candy bar wrappers in the wastebasket beside her chair.
 It was nearly empty the night before.

 What too much sugar can do

-When you eat a lot of sugar it can make your body demand more insulin, a hormone that helps convert food into energy.
+If a person consumes a lot of sugar it can make their body demand more insulin, a hormone that helps convert food into energy.
 When we eat, the body breaks down sugar and starches from our food into glucose — the body’s fuel — and insulin carries it to our cells.
 When that process slows down or stops working, glucose (sugar) builds up in the blood.

 Symptoms of too much sugar in the blood

 A higher than normal blood sugar level doesn’t mean you have diabetes, but you may at risk of eventually developing the disease.

 We’re talking about the risk of developing type 2 diabetes, which is what 90 percent of all people with diabetes have.
 Most cases of type 2 diabetes are related to weight and lifestyle.
 It develops because your body either doesn’t produce enough insulin anymore or doesn’t use the insulin that is produced.

 The other kind, type 1, happens when the body can’t produce insulin.
 It has nothing to do with weight or lifestyle — it’s caused by a malfunctioning pancreas.